-All major cruise lines homeported at the Port of Seattle are members of Cruise Lines International Association (CLIA) and work directly with the CDC to get certified to sail from Seattle.
-The Port strongly supports these federal standards to ensure the safety of communities, employees, and passengers; and supports each cruise line partner to achieve their CDC Certification.
+All major cruise lines homeported at the Port of Seattle are members of Cruise Lines International Association (CLIA,) and have opted into CDC’s COVID-19 Program for Cruise Ships to mitigate the risk of COVID-19 among onboard passengers and crew and onshore to communities.
+The Port strongly supports these federal standards to ensure the safety of communities, employees, and passengers.

 - About the CLIA Member Cruise Lines Policy for COVID-19